 The camp is approximately 6 km outside of the Center of Elefsina, and we recommend you to stay in Elefsina or Mandra.
 Volunteers have the option to stay at the 3 bedroom volunteer Accommodation, which has all basic amenities, and has a small fee of 10 euros a night.
 We need our volunteers to be able to rent a car.
 But transportation to and from the camp is easy from the volunteer Accommodation as volunteers can do ride sharing in a rented car.

 In Northern Greece we work 6 days a week in the Nea Kavala refugee camp, an official camp situated about an hour from Thessaloniki.
-The camp has 750 residents inside the camp, and 170 people living outside the camp.
+The camp has abot 600 residents inside the camp, and 200 people living in the nearby villages.
 We are responsible for the distribution of food, clothing items and other necessities.

 A vegetable distribution takes place twice a week.
 All of the residents receive a bag filled with different fresh vegetables that helps to supplement their diet.
 This is more than just a distribution point; the Food Hatch is also a place to meet friends and socialise.